jt7d/docker-aws/README.md

 # docker-aws
 Docker image for AWS tools

-AWS CLI plus Python libraries boto, botocore, and requests.
+AWS CLI plus Python libraries boto, boto3, botocore, and requests.
-Version tag corresponds to the AWS CLI version.
+Docker version tag corresponds to the AWS CLI version.

 For CLI do: